-In an ongoing effort to provide flexibility for truck drivers, the U.S. Department of Transportation is altering some hours of service (HOS) rules.
-The DOT's Federal Motor Carrier Safety Administration (FMCSA) published final rules June 1, 2020 and the new hours of service regulations go into effect September 29, 2020.
+In an ongoing effort to provide flexibility for truck drivers, the U.S. Department of Transportation introduced new hours of service (HOS) rules.
+The DOT's Federal Motor Carrier Safety Administration (FMCSA) published final rules on June 1, 2020, and the new hours of service regulations went into effect on September 29, 2020.

 The new rules, which came out of a 2018 rulemaking inquiry to determine if HOS revisions could remove burdens on drivers, will result in regulatory savings of more than $270 million, the FMCSA estimates.

-The new rules affect four areas: Short-Haul; Adverse Driving Conditions; 30-Minute Breaks; and Sleeper Berths.
-Here are the changes that these areas will experience.
+The new rules affect four areas: Short-Haul, Adverse Driving Conditions, 30-Minute Breaks, and Sleeper Berths.
+Here's an overview of the changes in each area.

-Those CDL carriers that use the short-haul exception and therefore are not required to use a RODS (record of duty status) or ELDs (electronic logging device), will see two changes.
-The new rules 1) extend the maximum driving distance allowed from a 100 air-mile to a 150 air-mile radius, 2) extend the maximum duty period from 12 to 14 hours.
+Those CDL carriers that use the short-haul exception and therefore are not required to use a RODS (record of duty status) or ELDs, will see two changes.
+The new rules extend the maximum driving distance allowed from a 100 air-mile to a 150 air-mile radius and extend the maximum duty period from 12 to 14 hours.

 When both periods are used together, neither counts against the 14-hour driving window.